 In a challenge described by FermiLab LInC (2000), seventh-grade students will be challenged to develop a schoolwide recycling program.
 The challenge will be for everyone, students, teachers, administrators and especially the cafeteria and lunch program, to recycle waste products.
 Students will form teams to investigate waste and waste management.
 They will also contact other schools throughout the country (via email) and collect data on school recycling programs.
 Do they exist?
 How are they managed?
 What percentage of waste has to be hauled away?
 What are the costs for running such a program?
 The teams will be encouraged to develop a Total School Recycle Program to either internally handle waste or to find resources that will productively utilize waste products.
 This will involve investigating the means of disposing or recycling all the waste generated from their school building.
 Can it be done?
 (FermiLab LInC, 2000)

 All of these examples are adaptable for a variety of grade levels and students and can make use of a variety of different technologies.
-More important, they demonstrate effective task characteristics and focus on 21st- century learning goals such as critical thinking and problem-solving.
+More importantly, they demonstrate effective task characteristics and focus on 21st- century learning goals such as critical thinking and problem-solving.
 The technology is employed as support for effective student learning.
 This learning focus is important because technology changes so rapidly.
 In fact, even by the time you finish reading this text, much of the technology mentioned in it may be in a new version, may have a new format, or may be obsolete entirely.
-However, having a firm grounding in the learning goals that will continue to be essential—for example, critical thinking, problem solving, content, and communication—means that teachers and students will be able to continue to integrate technology, deal with change, and work toward success.
+However, having a firm grounding in the learning goals that will continue to be essential—for example, critical thinking, problem-solving, content, and communication—means that teachers and students will be able to continue to integrate technology, deal with change, and work toward success.

 Technology for Supporting Learning